LNXSeus/Advancely/README.md

 * **No Coop Support**: Unfortunately this tracker doesn't fully support coop speedruns as it always updates based on the player file that has most recently been modified.
 This means Advancely doesn't `combine` progress of multiple players. (e.g., each player completes different advancements).
+* **Overlay Recording**: Especially on a Windows machine and OBS you must use Gamecapture to capture the overlay.
+A window capture can cause weird issues.

 ***